cgio/security-challenge-answers/README.md

 The company does not want public write-ups posted.
 Therefore, I have redacted sensitive information.
 In addition, this is for a previous set of challenges that are no longer accessible.

-For each challenge, I've have described my thought process.
+For each challenge, I have described my thought process.

 ## Challenge 1